1. Gautama Buddha was born in __________.

 Explanation: He patronized Nalanda and Buddhist shrines.

-74. The Buddha image as an object of worship started during:
+74. The Buddha image as an object of worship started during__________.

 A) Mauryan period